stemoutreach/PathfinderBot/Troubleshooting.md

    <img src="/zzimages/WiringDiagram.jpg" width="600" >
 ---

-## 3. Motor Test is not in the correct order - wires may be incorrect
+## 3. Motor Test was not in the correct order - wires may be incorrect

 **Symptoms:**
 - Motors test show wrong order.